Skip to content

 Founder & Analytical Chemist

 I've been sitting in an infrared sauna 3-4 times a week for over a year.
-I bought my first one after reading the Kuopio cardiovascular study.
+I bought my first one after reading the Kuopio Ischemic Heart Disease Risk Factor Study (PMID: 25705824) which found that men using a sauna 4-7 times per week had a 63% lower risk of sudden cardiac death compared to once-a-week users.[2]
 I've since tested or evaluated equipment from seven brands, measured EMF output at various distances, and tracked my own biomarkers throughout.

 Most "best infrared sauna" articles are written by affiliate sites that have never touched the product.
 This one is written by a chemist who owns one, has measured the electromagnetic output, and also runs a directory of 12,000+ wellness technology centers — so I'll tell you when visiting a center is the better call.